forihuelaespina/OCT-Tools/docs/source/installation.rst

     in one of the steps, you were asked to confirm your installation folder.
     If you forgot to make note of this installation path, likely candidates are:

-    * If you opted for an installation for a single user e.g. you; "C:\Users\<USERNAME>\AppData\Local\OCTToolsApp\"
+    * If you opted for an installation for a single user e.g. you; "C:\Users\<USERNAME>\AppData\Local\OCTantApp\"
-    * If you opted for an installation for all users; "C:\Program Files\OCTToolsApp\".
+    * If you opted for an installation for all users; "C:\Program Files\OCTantApp\".
 A variant may include a "(x86)" after "Program Files"

     To know for sure;

     * Open a file explorer windows.
 Go to "C:\" and try to navigate to either of the above paths.
-    * If none are available, in the task bar search OCTToolsApp and wait a few seconds.
+    * If none are available, in the task bar search OCTantApp and wait a few seconds.
 Windows would find the folder for you.
 Then, right click and "Open the folder location".